How Do I...?

 ABOUT KEDA

 The Kitsap Economic Development Alliance (KEDA) is a 30+ year old public/private nonprofit 501 (c) (6) corporation founded in June 1983.
-Our goal is to attract and retain jobs and investments in this community that generate wealth, enhance the qualify of life and embrace future generations.
+Our goal is to attract and retain jobs and investments in this community that generate wealth, enhance the quality of life and embrace future generations.

 Address